udesly-adapter/university/docs/wordpress/07 - General/02 - static-pages.md

 title: "Static Page Elements"
 ---

-You can still give your static pages, some dynamicity with the elements you find below!
+You can still give your static pages some dynamicity with the elements you find below!

 The fields you will find below will be modifiables from WordPress Admin panel!